 Certain laxatives are reasonably safe and often effective for people with constipation.
-Such laxatives include those containing sorbitol, lactulose, or polyethylene glycol, and stimulant laxatives such as those containing bisacodyl or glycerin.
-The prescription laxative drugs lubiprostone, linaclotide, and plecanatide may also relieve constipation.
+Such laxatives include those containing polyethylene glycol and stimulant laxatives, such as those containing bisacodyl or glycerin.
+The prescription laxative drugs lubiprostone, linaclotide, plecanatide, and tenapanor may also relieve constipation.
 Prucalopride is another drug that may help people who have chronic constipation.

-Anticholinergic drugs, such as hyoscyamine, can relieve abdominal pain by blocking spasms of the intestinal muscles.
-However, these drugs often cause anticholinergic side effects (see Anticholinergic: What Does It Mean?), such as dry mouth, blurred vision, or difficulty urinating.
+Anticholinergic drugs, such as hyoscyamine, can sometimes relieve abdominal pain by blocking spasms of the intestinal muscles.
+However, these drugs often cause anticholinergic side effects ( see Anticholinergic: What Does It Mean?
+Anticholinergic: What Does It Mean? ), such as dry mouth, blurred vision, or difficulty urinating.

 Antidiarrheal drugs, such as diphenoxylate or loperamide, help people with diarrhea.
-Alosetron, which decreases the effects of serotonin (a chemical messenger in the body), may be given to some women whose diarrhea caused by IBS cannot be managed with other drugs.
-However, because it has been associated with increasing the risk of ischemic colitis, its use is restricted.
 Eluxadoline is another drug that may be given to some people who have severe diarrhea caused by IBS.

 The antibiotic rifaximin may be prescribed to relieve symptoms of diarrhea, bloating, and abdominal pain.